laminarize/Custom-YoloV7-Deepstream/README.md

 - sys.path.insert(2, 'ABSOLUTE PATH TO /utils')

 ## Convert model for use in C++ using Deepstream
 You will now have a trained yolov7 model ready for deploying on the edge for live inferencing.
-One available option is the Deepstream application built by Nvidia.
+One available option for edge deployment is the Deepstream application built by Nvidia.
 A wonderful repo which can by used to build a C++ application for streaming exists here https://github.com/marcoslucianops/DeepStream-Yolo.

-Copy your trained .pt model file to the root directory of the Deepstream-yolo repo which you can clone and execute .make file to build a C++ application which can be used for reapid live inference.
+Copy your trained .pt model file to the root directory of the cloned Deepstream-yolo repo and execute .make file to build a C++ application which can be used for rapid live inference.
 C++ interacts with memory and hardware at a closer level in the OS than Python thereby increasing inference speed.
 Additional benefits of deploying your trained model in Deepstream is the built in metadata messaging broker which can communicate detected classes to Azure or other cloud platform of your choosing.
 See Nvidia Deepstream documentation for more detail on the message broker.